fadden/CiderPress2/DiskArc/FS/Gutenberg-notes.md

 ## Disk Structure ##

-The filesystem used an unusual approach: every 256-byte sector that is part of a file is arranged in a doubly-linked list.
+The filesystem uses an unusual approach: every 256-byte sector that is part of a file is arranged in a doubly-linked list.
 The first six bytes of every file sector hold the track/sector numbers of the previous, current, and next sector in the list.
 The list is circular.
 The high bit of the next track number is set when it points to the first sector in the file, and the high bit of the